Mark Pretti Nature Tours, L.L.C.

 Home

-The Birds of Northern Ecuador Andes and Northwest Lowlands
+The Birds and natural History of Northern Ecuador - the high Andes and the east and west slopes

-With almost 1700 species of birds, over 16,000 known plants, and almost 400 species of mammals, Ecuador is one of the most biodiverse countries in the world.
+With roughly 1600 species of birds, over 16,000 known plants, and almost 400 species of mammals, Ecuador is one of the most biodiverse countries in the world.
 Considering its relatively small size, it may harbor more species per square mile than any other country.
-Ocean currents, an equatorial latitude, and the rugged Andes combine to create climate variations that support great biogeographic diversity as well as a high regional endemism.
-Coastal beaches and mangrove lagoons, lowland tropical forests, tropical deciduous forest, Amazonian rain forest, Andean foothill and cloudforests, high elevation paramo, and peaks over 20,000 feet all contribute to the beauty and richness of the country.
+Ocean currents, an equatorial latitude, and the rugged Andes combine to create climate variations that support great biogeographic diversity as well as high regional endemism.
+Coastal beaches and mangroves, lowland tropical rainforest, tropical deciduous forest, the Amazon, Andean cloud forest, high elevation paramo, and peaks over 20,000 feet all contribute to the beauty and richness of the country.

-From Tandayapa, we’ll travel to the eastern slope of the Andes to the temperate forests of Guango Lodge.
-At almost 9000 ft., Guango is a great spot for torrent duck, white-capped dipper, various mountain-tanagers, gray-breasted mountain-toucan, several species of chat-tyrants and brush-finches, and many hummers, including the improbable sword-billed.
+We then travel to the eastern slope of the Andes and the temperate forests of Guango Lodge.
+At almost 9000 ft., Guango is a great spot for torrent duck, white-capped dipper, various mountain-tanagers (hooded, lacrimose, scarlet-bellied), gray-breasted mountain-toucan, powerful woodpecker, dusky piha, equatorial (rufous) antpitta, several species of chat-tyrants and brushfinches, and many hummers, including the improbable sword-billed.
+From Guango we'll make a trip to nearby Papallacta Pass where we値l look for several high Andean specialists such as Ecuadorian hillstar, black-chested buzzard eagle, variable hawk, tawny antpitta, stout-billed and chestnut-winged (bar-winged) cinclodes, Andean tit-spinetail, many-striped canastero, white-chinned thistletail, and the local prize, rufous-bellied seedsnipe.

-We’ll next visit Cabanas San Isidro, which, at about 6500 feet, is the transition zone between temperate and subtropical habitats.
-From the comfortable lodge, which has great rooms and food, we’ll search for species that occur only on the eastern slope as well as more widespread species.
-These include white-capped parrot, powerful woodpecker, rufous-crowned tody-flycatcher, pale-edged flycatcher, green-and-black fruiteater, inca jay, black-billed peppershrike, barred becard, Andean solitaire, bluish flowerpiercer, saffron-crowned and many other tanagers, crested and golden-headed quetzals, and as many as 10 species of hummingbirds.
-We’ll also make a day trip to lower elevations at Guacamayos Ridge and the Jocotoco Foundation’s Narupa Reserve where we’ll have chances to see species like greater scythebill, golden-eyed flowerpiercer, coppery-chested jacamar, and a few Amazonian species.
+We値l next visit Cabanas San Isidro, which, at about 6500 feet, is the transition zone between temperate and subtropical habitats.
+From the comfortable lodge, which has nice rooms and very good food, we値l search for species that occur only on the eastern slope as well as more widespread species.
+These include speckle-faced (white-capped) parrot, powerful woodpecker, rufous-crowned tody-flycatcher, pale-edged flycatcher, green-and-black fruiteater, inca jay, black-billed peppershrike, barred becard, Andean solitaire, bluish flowerpiercer, saffron-crowned and many other tanagers, crested and golden-headed quetzals, and as many as 10 species of hummingbirds.
+In addition to white-bellied antpittas that come somewhat regularly to a worm feeder, they occasionally have the rare Peruvian antpitta coming in.

-Cost is $3400 per person, double occupancy, and includes all lodging, meals, admissions and transportation from Quito.
+ost will be about $4625 per person, double occupancy, and includes all lodging, meals, admissions and transportation from Quito.
+The single supplement is $650.
 Limited to 8 participants.

 Detailed itinerary and references available upon request.